MicrosoftDocs/dynamics-365-fraud-protection/content/lists.md

 |Miguel@proseware.com |
 |Tyler@contoso.com |

-You can then configure a rule such that login attempts using an email on the "Risky email addresses" list is rejected, while those using an email on the "Safe email addresses" list are approved.
+You can then configure a rule so that login attempts using an email on the *Risky email addresses* list is rejected, while those using an email on the *Safe email addresses* list are approved.

 ### Single and multiple-column lists

-As in the example above, you can create lists with a single column of values, representing some key (for example, email address).
-However, you can also also use additional columns to represent a set of values relevant to that key.
-For example, instead of having one single-column list containing "Safe email addresses" and another single column-list containing "Risky email addresses", you can combine this information into a single multi-column list, as shown below.
+As shown in the example above, you can create lists with a single column of values representing a key (for example, email address).
+You can also also use additional columns to represent a set of values relevant to that key.
+For example, instead of having one single-column list containing *Safe email addresses* and another single column-list containing *Risky email addresses*, you can combine this information into a single multi-column list, as shown below.

 |Email address|Status|
 |--------------|--------------|